Param-Harrison/kidzode/public/courses/pixel-heroes/rps_challenge.md

-# Best of 5 Championship Challenge
+# Challenge: Best of 5 Game

-Amazing, Score Keeper!
-Your game tracks scores!
-But one round isn't enough!
-Let's play BEST OF 5!
-Can you make the game play 5 rounds and declare a champion?
+Play 5 rounds and declare a champion!

-## 🎯 Today's Mission
-Create a best-of-5 championship with a final winner!

-## 📚 Before You Start
-You know how to keep score and use loops.

-## Your Challenge!
+## What to Do
 1. Play 5 rounds
 2. Keep score across all rounds
 3. Declare the final champion!